sneakernets/DMXOPL/README.md

 * Stewboy, for the Ancient Aliens MIDIs to test
 * Xaser, who said this patch passes the "Angry Scientist test"
 * Minigunner, just because
-* Altazimuth, who claims it'll be in Eternity someday
+* Altazimuth, who claims it'll be in Eternity someday (this is now true)
 * MTrop
 * Quasar, for Eternity Engine
 * Glaice, for patch advice